-“If you’re interested in health information, there’s something for everyone,” says Linda Kennedy, Health Information Management Department Chair at Rasmussen College.
+“If you’re interested in health information, there’s something for everyone,” says Linda Kennedy, Health Information Management Department Chair at Rasmussen University.

 To help you get a better idea of what’s out there and the differences between these roles, we’ve highlighted several options and placed them into categories that roughly align with how you may progress along a health information career path.

 Learn more about some of the positions you may encounter early on in your health information career.